ezraporter/AWS-Educational-Training/ACloudGuruNotes.md

   - Dynamo DB (non relational)
 - Migration & Transfer
 - Network & Content Delivery
   - VPC
   - Route 53 (DNC service)
 - Security, Identity & Compliance
 - AWS Cost Management

 ## Around the world with AWS

-AWS Gloabl Infrastructure:
+AWS Global Infrastructure:

 There are **19 regions & 57 availability zones**.

 - **Regions**: A geographical region (us-east-1 i.e. N. Virginia) with 2+ availability zones
 - **Availability Zones**: A Data center.
 Big building filled with servers.
-Could be multiple so an event doesnt take the whole zone offline.
+Could be multiple so an event doesnt take the whole zone offline. _There are always more AZ's than regions._
 - **Edge Locations**: end points for AWS caching content.
-Ex: download a file from New York that can be retrieved from a cacheing server in London
+Ex: download a file from New York that can be retrieved from a cacheing server in London _There are always more edge locations than AZ's (and by proxy, regions)._

 :bulb: **Choosing the right AWS region**:

-- Data Sovereignty Laws (i.e. Brexit)
+- Data Sovereignty Laws (i.e. Brexit, HIPPA, anything that impacts legality of the data)
 - Latency to end users (i.e. user physical location, N. Virginia server for us)
 - AWS services (i.e. east service gets things first so singapore might get a service later)